Erythritol: Blood sugar and insulin levels

 Erythritol has no effect on blood sugar or blood insulin levels, and therefore may be used as a sugar substitute by people with type 2 diabetes.
 The glycemic index (GI) of erythritol is 0% of the GI for glucose and the insulin index (II) is 2% of the II for glucose.

 Oral bacteria

 Erythritol is tooth-friendly; since it cannot be metabolized by oral bacteria, it does not contribute to tooth decay.
 In addition, erythritol, like xylitol, has antibacterial effects against streptococci bacteria, reduces dental plaque, and may be protective against tooth decay.

 Manufacturing

-Erythritol is manufactured by using enzymatic hydrolysis of the starch from corn to generate glucose.
+Erythritol can be produced by enzymatic hydrolysis of the starch from corn to generate glucose.
 Glucose is then fermented with yeast or another fungus to produce erythritol.

-A genetically engineered form of the yeast Yarrowia lipolytica has been optimized for erythritol production by fermentation by using glycerol as a carbon source and high osmotic pressure to increase yields up to 62%.
+Because production through chemical synthesis is commercially not profitable, industrial production is biotechnologically done by fermentation of sugar with a genetically engineered strain of the yeast Yarrowia lipolytica.
+Alternatively, glycerol may be used as a carbon source and high osmotic pressure to increase yields up to 62%.